mazenmassem/mazenmassem/README.md

 - 👋 Hi, I’m @mazenmassem
-- 👀 I’m interested in learning basic coding first, and then move on ti greater projects
+- 👀 I’m interested in learning basic coding first, and then move on to greater projects
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on brainstorming
 - 📫 How to reach me: E-mail: mazenabdelmoutaleb@gmail.com